LostInCompilation/PrettyOTA/README.md

 }
 ```

-For a full example see [mDNS example](/examples/mDNS/mDNS.ino)
+For a full example see [mDNS example](/examples/mDNS/mDNS.ino).

 ### Callbacks

-You can define your own callbacks which get called by PrettyOTA during the update:
+You can define your own callbacks which get called by PrettyOTA during the update.

+Example:

 ```cpp
 #include <Arduino.h>